Table of Contents

 Treatment of individual goiter forms

 The treatment of goiter is required only in case of complaints, a proven thyroid autonomy or well-secured malignancy.
-Initially, the motto “wait and watch” should be applied with asymptomatic patients.
+Initially, the motto “wait and watch” should be applied to asymptomatic patients.
 However, if waiting is contraindicated, there is a possibility of drug therapy (levothyroxine, iodide).

-In addition, a radioiodine therapy or surgical therapy may be considered.
+In addition, radioiodine therapy or surgical therapy may be considered.
 In some cases, radioactive iodine is used to treat an overactive thyroid gland which results in the destruction of thyroid cells.

 Having said that, each therapeutic procedure should be reviewed in terms of its suitability prior to taking action.
 Thus, the majority of patients with a nodule would first require no treatment, whereas, the treatment with malignancy is unquestionable.
 The thyroid surgery is obligatory for malignancy!